Professor Rebecca Beeken

 Profile

-Becca completed her PhD at the University of Sheffield, where she was awarded a ESRC 1+3 studentship to explore the variables that impact health-related quality of life in cancer patients who have undergone haematopoietic stem cell transplants.
-Upon completion of her PhD she was appointed to a postdoctoral position with the late Professor Jane Wardle at University College London, working across several projects related to cancer prevention, with a focus on obesity and weight management interventions.
+I completed my PhD at the University of Sheffield, where I was awarded a ESRC 1+3 studentship to explore the variables that impact health-related quality of life in cancer patients who have undergone haematopoietic stem cell transplants.
+Upon completion of my PhD I was appointed to a postdoctoral position with the late Professor Jane Wardle at University College London, working across several projects related to cancer prevention, with a focus on obesity and weight management interventions.
 These included a pilot trial of a weight management intervention for people with intellectual disabilities, a randomised controlled trial of obesity in primary care (10 Top Tips), and a programme of work exploring the impact of weight loss on cancer risk and the health behaviours in people living with and beyond cancer.
-During this time, she was also seconded to the MRC as a Clinical Trials Coordinator and Research Design Service Advisor.
-Becca joined the University of Leeds in 2017 as a Yorkshire Cancer Research University Academic Fellow focusing on behaviour change for cancer prevention.
-She was awarded an Australian Endeavour Award to spend 6 months as a Visiting Senior Research Fellow at the Centre for Research in Evidence-Based Practice, Bond University (Australia).
-She holds an honorary contract with the Department of Behavioural Science & Health, University College London..
+During this time, I was also seconded to the MRC as a Clinical Trials Coordinator and Research Design Service Advisor.
+I joined the University of Leeds in 2017 as a Yorkshire Cancer Research University Academic Fellow focusing on behaviour change for cancer prevention.
+I was awarded an Australian Endeavour Award to spend 6 months as a Visiting Senior Research Fellow at the Centre for Research in Evidence-Based Practice, Bond University (Australia).
+I hold an honorary contract with the Department of Behavioural Science & Health, University College London, and with the Warwick Medical School Clinical Trials Unit.

 Responsibilities